Wikipedia

 Academic and surveyor

-By 1651, Petty was an anatomy instructor at Brasenose College, Oxford, as deputy to Thomas Clayton the younger.[1][2]
-He was one of the physicians involved in treating Anne Greene, a woman who survived her own hanging and was pardoned because her survival was widely held to be an act of divine intervention.
-The event was widely written about at the time, and helped to build Petty's career and reputation.[3]
-He was also Gresham Professor of Music in London.[4]
+By 1651, Petty was an anatomy instructor at Brasenose College, Oxford, as deputy to Thomas Clayton the younger.[5][6]
+With a second doctor, Thomas Willis, Petty was involved in treating Anne Greene, a woman who survived her own hanging.
+Despite was pardoned because her survival was widely held to be an act of divine intervention.
+The event was widely written about at the time, and helped to build Petty's career and reputation.[7]
+He was also appointed Gresham Professor of Music by the Corporation of the City of London in 1650, retaining the post until 1660.[8]

-In 1652, he took a leave of absence and travelled with Oliver Cromwell's army in Ireland as physician-general.
+In 1652, he took a leave of absence and travelled with Oliver Cromwell's army in Ireland as physician-general, responsible to Cromwell's son-in-law, Charles Fleetwood.
 His opposition to conventional universities, being committed to 'new science' as inspired by Francis Bacon and imparted by his afore-mentioned acquaintances, perhaps pushed him from Oxford.
 He was pulled to Ireland perhaps by a sense of ambition and desire for wealth and power.
-His breadth of interests was such that he successfully secured the contract for charting Ireland in 1654, so that those who had lent funds to Cromwell's army might be repaid in land – a means of ensuring the army was self-financing.
+He secured the contract for charting Ireland in 1654, so that those who had lent funds to Cromwell's army might be repaid in land – a means of ensuring the army was self-financing.
 This enormous task, which he completed in 1656, became known as the Down Survey, later published (1685) as Hiberniae Delineatio.
 As his reward, he acquired approximately 30,000 acres (120 km2) in Kenmare, in southwest Ireland, and £9,000.
 This personal gain to Petty led to persistent court cases on charges of bribery and breach of trust, until his death.

 Back in England, as a Cromwellian supporter, he ran successfully for Parliament in 1659 for West Looe.[9]